Women who struggle with urinary incontinence are more likely to experience anxiety and depression

 Of those who had normal or mild levels of these mental afflictions, 28 per cent reported urinary incontinence.

-Taken together, the analyses suggest that anxiety and depression are linked to incontinence in women, according to.
+Taken together, the analyses suggest that anxiety and depression are linked to incontinence in women, according to the study published in the journal BMC Psychiatry.

 Additionally, medications such as antidepressants in themselves appear to be linked to urinary incontinence.